-SEATTLE – February 9, 1969 is one of the most important days in civil aviation.
-On that day, fifty years ago, the prototype of the Boeing 747 flew for the first time.
-The famous Queen of the Skies would become a huge succes and changed passenger flights for decades.
+SEATTLE, WASHINGTON – February 9, 1969 is one of the most important days in commercial aviation.
+On that day, 50 years ago, the prototype of the Boeing 747 flew for the first time.
+The famous Queen of the Skies would become a huge succes and change passenger flights for decades.

 The story of the Boeing 747 is remarkable.
 Where the global aviation sector assumed that supersonic aircraft would quickly take over passenger flights, Boeing was working on the famous 747, which would be the largest passenger aircraft in the world for over 37 years.